Mikhail Bulgakov: Early life

-In 1901, Bulgakov joined the First Kiev Gymnasium, where he developed an interest in Russian and European literature (his favourite authors at the time being Gogol, Pushkin, Dostoyevsky, Saltykov-Shchedrin, and Dickens), theatre and opera.
+In 1900, Bulgakov was enrolled in the Second Kiev Gymasium; in 1901, Bulgakov was enrolled in the First Kiev Gymnasium, where he developed an interest in Russian and European literature (his favourite authors at the time being Gogol, Pushkin, Dostoyevsky, Saltykov-Shchedrin, and Dickens), theatre and opera.
 The teachers of the Gymnasium exerted a great influence on the formation of his literary taste.

-After the death of his father in 1907, Mikhail's mother, a well-educated and extraordinarily diligent person, assumed responsibility for his education.
-After graduation from the Gymnasium in 1909, Bulgakov entered the Medical Faculty of Kiev University, which he finished with special commendation.
-He then took a position as a physician at the Kiev Military Hospital.
+In 1906, Afanasy Bulgakov fell ill with malignant nephrosclerosis; he died of the illness in 1907.
+The loss of his father caused Mikhail to turn away from the Orthodox faith.
+His sister Nadezhda observed that he showed a great interest in the theories of Darwin, and had turned to "non-belief".
+After Afanasy's death, Mikhail's mother, a well-educated and extraordinarily diligent person, assumed responsibility for his education.